top of page

 Club members who have attained a grading in another club may assume that grading in this club.
 The club committee has the discretion to start members at a higher grade than C.

-C-GRADE encompasses new club members.
+C-GRADE (Beginners) encompasses new club members.
 A C-grade photographer may submit unmounted prints for grading.
 Note the club does encourages members to mount all images.
 To progress from C grade to B grade a photographer is required to accumulate a total of 15 points.
 This total will be achieved with all points counted and must include a minimum of two merits.

-B-GRADE photographers are expected to have a good technical understanding of photography and composition skills, and regularly gain merits in club competitions.
+B-GRADE (Intermediate) Photographers are expected to have a good technical understanding of photography and composition skills, and regularly gain merits in club competitions.
 All images shall be mounted with a minimum size of 150 X 200mm ( 6 X 8 in ) To progress from B grade to A grade the photographer will require a total of 30 points ( Not including points gained as a C-grade photographer ) with only points from Merits and honours counting.
 The total must include at least 2 Honours.
 Any member gaining acceptance in a National level competition will be awarded 3 points toward their club grading.
 A-GRADE photographers must demonstrate that their images are competitive with other recognised photographers in NZ.

 ONLY FINANCIAL MEMBERS CAN PARTAKE IN CLUB COMPETITIONS.